hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_glacier_on_a_distant_planet_with_t_6c11a9ac-584a-4ef1-bbe8-d2518ca38b76-0_2.content.md

 ## Elevate Your Desktop Experience

-Whether you're an astronomy enthusiast or simply looking for a captivating background for your desktop, our planetary adventure collection has something for everyone.
+Whether you're an astronomy enthusiast or simply looking for a Cap<wbr>ti<wbr>va<wbr>ting background for your desktop, our planetary adventure collection has something for everyone.
 Each background is carefully selected to provide a unique and immersive experience that will elevate your desktop to new heights.

 ## Explore the Beauty of a Distant Glacier